xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

     - What judgments should we study? (mathematical structures)
     - What are the relations between judgments?
     - To collect pattens and to reuse proofs.

+If we want our computer to understand causation, we have to teach it how to break the rules.

+- **Xie:** If we model by a class, to understand causation, is to be able to change the dependencies between class' fields, i.e. change the definition of methods.

+  Thus a computer that understands causation, is a computer that can program itself.

+  I think this is possible, but it requires a different programming model, maybe it should uses probability theory.

+- **Xie:** One problem of causal diagram is that it only records dependencies, but not "how the dependencies" i.e. one variable depends on other variables by what function?

 # CHAPTER 2 From Buccaneers to Guinea Pigs: The Genesis of Causal Inference